sunpy/previous-workshop-notebooks/README.md

 # SunPy and Python Tutorials

 The purpose of this repository is to catalog all tutorials and materials available about SunPy and Python.
-Some of the materials are contained directly in this repository while some materials live in their own repository but are linked from here.
+Some of the materials are contained directly in this repository while some materials live in their own repository but are linked from here. **This is not meant to be used by users to learn how to use SunPy as many examples are out of date.** This is meant to be an archive to help develop future tutorials.

 # Workshop Index